butler-fp7/butlerjs/iot-map.md

 Then, we will need to add additonnal libraries: [OpenLayers](http://openlayers.org/) and [Underscore](http://underscorejs.org/).
 Once done, we can start writing JS code.
 The JS Underscore lib is used in that context for its templating feature: devices are retrieved from a BUTLER SmartGateway and then displayed thanks to a JS template (see it in index.html).

-The application.js code will use a .......
+The application.js code will be developed as [a module using object literal notation](http://addyosmani.com/resources/essentialjsdesignpatterns/book/#modulepatternjavascript).
 The loadDevices() function, shown below, will load devices from the BUTLER gateway and render them on the page thanks to the template.
 The gateway URL is stored in the `devicesURL` variable:

 ````
 loadDevices: function(){